$50,000 Leadership Matching Challenge

 “I’ve seen how this school changes lives, and I’ve never stopped believing in its mission.
 This felt like the right moment to give back — as a statement of belief in Brehm’s future.”

-To ensure maximum impact, all funds raised through this challenge support one shared Foundation fund, with the option to direct your matching attribution to Donna or Rich.
+All funds raised through this challenge support a shared, flexible Brehm Foundation fund, with the option to direct your match through Donna or Rich.

 Strengthen academic and support programming